canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 * Ubuntu:Pro:FIPS-updates:22.04:LTS
 * Ubuntu:Pro:FIPS-preview:22.04:LTS

-If you are still confused if a fix was released under Pro, we also have a field under ``ecosystem_specific`` that describes when a Pro subscription is required.
+If you are still unsure if a fix was released under Pro, we also have a field under ``ecosystem_specific`` that describes when a Pro subscription is required.
 For example: